Vishal73040/BotBrowser/profiles/profile-configs.md

 > 💡 **Recommended Approach:** Use CLI `--bot-config-*` flags instead of modifying profile files.
 CLI flags have the highest priority and don't require editing profile JSON files.
 See [CLI Flags Reference](../cli-flags.md#⚙️-profile-configuration-override-flags).

+> 🌍 **Auto-Configuration:** BotBrowser automatically detects and configures timezone, locale, and languages based on your IP address or proxy.
+Most users don't need to override these settings.

 ## 📋 Table of Contents

 - [⚙️ Configuration Priority System](#️-configuration-priority-system)